mutiatt/Mutiatt.github.io/README.md

 # Mutiatt.github.io

-My attemo at a single personal webpage.
+My attempt at a single personal webpage.